yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/tutorials/tyk-on-premise-community-edition/create-api-token.md

     }
 ```

-The value returned in the `key` parameter of the response is the access token you can now use to access the API that was specified in the `access_rights` section of the call.
+The value returned in the `key` parameter of the response is the access key you can now use to access the API that was specified in the `access_rights` section of the call.